Pascal736/karamapper/README.md

 # karamapper

-karamapper allows for an easier configuration for the karabiner keymapper.
+karamapper allows for an easier configuration for the [karabiner-elements](https://github.com/pqrs-org/Karabiner-Elements) keymapper.
 It has first class support for layers to which commands can be mapped.
+It's aim is not to replace the normal configuration but specicially to make it easier to configure layers.
+The whole bandwith of karabiner is not exposed.
+It's meant to be use standalone if only layers are needed or in combination with the normal karabiner configuration.

+> [!WARNING]
+> This is a work in progress.
+The package is not stable yet.

 ## Example Configuration
 ```toml